 That being said, do not drink peppermint tea if you have gastroesophageal reflux disease (GERD).
 Peppermint can relax the sphincter between the stomach and esophagus, which may allow stomach acids to flow back up into the esophagus.

 Another powerful medicinal tea for the treatment of gastrointestinal problems, ginger gets the digestive juices flowing, providing relief from nausea and occasional indigestion.
 Its warming, spicy flavor helps to promote healthy digestion, enabling the body to better absorb nutrients.

-Made from the deep magenta-colored leaves of the hibiscus flower, hibiscus tea is high in vitamin C and organic acids; great for strengthening the immune system.
-Some researchers believe that chemical compounds found in hibiscus tea may lower blood pressure as effectively as some standard blood-pressure medications by opening the arteries and slowing the release of hormones that restrict blood vessels.
+Made from the leaves of the hibiscus flower, hibiscus tea is high in vitamin C and organic acids, which is a great way to strengthen the immune system.
+Moreover, some researchers believe that chemical compounds found in the magenta-colored tea may also lower blood pressure as effectively as some standard blood-pressure medications.

 A perennial herb belonging to the mint family, lemon balm has served for generations as a medicinal tea to treat indigestion, sleep disorders, anxiety and wounds.
 The slightly lemon-scented herb is a common additive to peppermint tea.

 Lemon balm contains naturally occurring chemical compounds that have a mild sedative or calming effect on the body.
 In addition to helping to reduce anxiety, induce sleep and improve mood, the herb has been shown to improve mental performance in some limited studies.